 In these types of cases, you can use iMyMac’s Mac Uninstaller to safely uninstall the ones causing the problem.

-As said previously, you can use the Mac Uninstaller to remove programs causing issues on your device.
 Here’s a step-by-step guide on how to use it:

 In the past, Mac doesn’t have a right-click feature on their mice and trackpads.
 Fortunately, at present, it is now available and is called a secondary click.